An island of spiritual hedonism

 Walking through the narrow streets leading down to the beach, you practically get buckets of alcohol thrown at you for a few hundred baht.

-With sand under your feet, it’s all about stumbling your way to a scene where you can dance until the sun rises.
+With sand under your feet, it’s all about stumbling towards a stage where you can dance until the sun comes up.

 Naturally, every bed gets booked around the full moon in Koh Phangan, so if you plan to attend, it’s wise to secure your accommodation well in advance.

-It almost goes without saying, but if you attend the Full Moon Party you have to be extremely aware to hold on to your belongings, keep your drink from getting spiked and worse.
+It almost goes without saying, but if you attend the Full Moon Party, you have to be extremely careful to hold on to your belongings, keep your drink from getting spiked and worse.

 The atmosphere is fun, but there’s unfortunately also a dark side to the festivities.